michaeltlombardi/pentola-book/manuscript/05-combat.md

 ### Medical attention

 Anyone can try to provide medical attention to an injured character by making a hard Flax test for each wound sustained.
-For each success, they heal 1d3 HP up to the injured character's maximum HP.
+For each success, the injured character recover1 1d3 Blood, up to their maximum Blood.

-If the test is a failure, no HP are restored and the character may not try to heal that wound again until they improve a medical skill or vocation.
+If the test is a failure, no Blood is restored and the character may not try to heal that wound again until they improve a medical skill or vocation.

 ### Natural Healing

-For every week of relative rest a character regains 1HP.
+For every week of relative rest a character regains 1 Blood.